April 9, 2021

 What To Know Before Visiting

 The health and safety of our visitors, residents and employees remains a top priority for Visit Burbank and the City of Burbank.
-We are continuing to monitor the news around COVID-19 and the recommendations of public health officials.
-Though this information was up to date at time of publication, we highly recommend that you reach out directly to the hotels, attractions, venues, ticket providers and tour companies that you booked with or are planning to visit.
+We are continuing to monitor the news around the Pandemic and the recommendations of public health officials.
+Though our information was up to date at time of publication, we highly recommend that you reach out directly to the hotels, attractions, venues, ticket providers and tour companies that you booked with or are planning to visit.
 When you travel, be sure to practice precautions to prevent getting and spreading of COVID-19.

 - Cloth masks are required to be worn in public by order of the City of Burbank.